docpad-archive/documentation/01-start/04-begin.html.md

 }
 ```

-And our template would become:
+And your template becomes cleaner:

 ``` erb
 <title><%= @getPreparedTitle() %></title>
 ```

+Now *that’s* awesome.

-Now that is awesome.
-While this was a simple example, we can use this to do some really cool stuff.
-For instance, [here is an example of it being used to localize dates into french](https://gist.github.com/4166882).
+While this was a simple example, you can use this to do some truly cool stuff.
+For instance, [here’s an example that localize dates into French](https://gist.github.com/4166882)!

-If you're writing a plugin, you can use [the extendTemplateData event](/docpad/events) to extend the template data.
+If you’re writing a plugin, you can use [the extendTemplateData event](/docpad/events) to extend the `templateData`.